pranay-junare/Project_Cubalance/README.md

 3)Results
 4)Contact forces library

-Download the CUBE matlab 4 zip folder and then run the datafile,controller design file and the contact forces library file.
+Download the CUBE matlab 4 zip folder and then run the datafile,controller design file and the contact forces library file to run the simulink model.